home-assistant/home-assistant.io/source/_integrations/weheat.markdown

 ## Configuration

-To add the Weheat Integration, follow these steps:
+To add the Weheat integration, follow these steps:

 1. Go to your instance of Home Assistant.
 2. Navigate to **Settings**.
 3. Go to **Devices & Services**.
 4. Click the **+ Add Integration** button.
 5. Search for **Weheat**.
-6. You will be prompted to input the **Client ID** and **secret**.
-These are provided by Weheat.
+6. You will be prompted to fill in a **Name**, **Client ID**  and **Client Secret**.
+The name is arbitrary, the ID and secret are provided in the [knowledge base](https://support.weheat.nl/s/article/Is-er-een-offici%C3%ABle-Home-Assistant-integratie)
-7. Fill in your **username** and **password**.
+7. You are now redirected to the Weheat login provider.
+Log in using your **username** and **password**.
+8. After login, press **link account** to link your account.
-8. Your device will automatically be added.
+9. Your device will automatically be added.
 In case you have more than 1 device, select a device from the dropdown menu.
-9. You are all set and ready to go!
+10. You are all set and ready to go!